Census Dots

 Native American/Other

-Of the 155 places in Maine, Portland is the most populous.
+Portland is ranked the most populous place in Maine, out of 155 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Portland was ranked the 1st most populous place in the 2020 Census.

 Portland's White Population